Please see the new location of our Python guide for Connect at docs.posit.co: https://docs.posit.co/connect/admin/python/

 and will recreate both the R and Python packages in the environment on the Posit Connect server when a project is deployed.

-Where can I find examples of using Python with RStudio Connect?
+Where can I find examples of using Python with Posit Connect?

-Examples of Shiny apps, R Markdown documents, and Plumber APIs with Python can be found on this examples page and in the python-examples repository on GitHub.
+Examples of Python and R content with Connect can be found on this demo content repo and in the python-examples repository on GitHub.

 How can I configure reticulate to point to a specific Python environment?

-for use with the RStudio IDE and publishing Python content to Posit Connect is to set the RETICULATE_PYTHON
+for use with the RStudio IDE and publishing Python content to Posit Connect was to set the RETICULATE_PYTHON

 environment variable to point to the desired Python executable.

-For example, you can set the following in your .Renviron:
+For example, you could set the following in your .Renviron:

 RETICULATE_PYTHON=/usr/local/bin/python3

-This allows you to remove any hard-coded references to Python environments from your application code and avoids the need to switch use_python
+This allowed you to remove any hard-coded references to Python environments from your application code and avoids the need to switch use_python

 or other configurations in reticulate

-between developing projects in RStudio and publishing projects to Posit Connect.
+between developing projects in Posit Workbench and publishing projects to Posit Connect.

 How does Posit Connect determine the Python packages that are used in my project?